Chester County Food Bank’s Sustained Commitment to Nutrition

 For many years, we haven’t accepted soda and other sweetened beverages or candy donations in large quantities, and have also worked nonstop to find innovative ways to provide fresh food to our clients via our Fresh2You Mobile Market, the Fresh2You Fruit & Vegetable Prescription (FVRx) program, Taste It! and Eat Fresh educational platforms, Raised Bed Garden Program and more.

-“There is a ton of scientific research and proof that diet-related diseases disproportionately affect people in economically challenged areas,” Denise Sheehan, Director of Strategic Initiatives explained.
-“Our goal at the Food Bank is to not add to that problem, and to expand access to what people on a limited income can afford.”
+The Food Research & Action Center leads efforts and research to identify and community the connections among poverty, hunger, and obesity in economically challenged areas and low-income people.
+“Our goal at the Food Bank is to not add to that problem, and to expand access to what people on a limited income can afford,” said Wendy Gaynor, Director of Food Security Initiatives.

-During our recently conducted community food security assessment, we gathered feedback from over 1,000 of our food pantry members through surveys and focus groups.
-We received an overwhelming response that pantry members are concerned about their health and the most important foods when coming to the pantry are fresh produce, quality protein and healthy dairy items.
-So over the course of the next few years, our goal is to provide more of these items, which can often be higher in price, and so out of reach for many people.
+Our community food security assessment gathered feedback from over 1,000 of our food pantry members through surveys and focus groups.
+We received an overwhelming response that pantry members are concerned about their health and the most important foods when coming to the pantry are fresh produce, quality protein, and healthy dairy items.
+Over the course of the next few years, our goal is to provide more of these items, which can often be higher in price, and so out of reach for many people.
 Then, with those items taken care of, our clients can readjust their food budgets and have more to spend on items of their choosing to fill in around what we provide.

-We’re excited to embark on this next step of our journey to help fight hunger and food insecurity in Chester County.
+We’re excited to embark on this next step of our journey to help fight insecurity and go beyond hunger in Chester County.
 If you have any questions about our commitment to nutrition, please don’t hesitate to reach out and ask!

 Want to learn more?
 Sign up for our newsletter and stay connected.
 You can also donate food, funds and time to help us achieve our mission.
 Call (610) 873-6000 to speak to someone about getting involved or requesting a tour.
 Thanks to you, we’re growing a healthier community.